 Terriers are far too interested in things to take fishing, in my opinion.
-I love these dogs to death, but they are little balls of energetic hunting energy.
+I love these dogs, but they are little balls of energetic hunting energy.
 Most terriers will go after a flopping fish in a heartbeat.
 And most are far too stubborn to stop when you say no. Just flip a toy around in front of them for a second.
 Count how many seconds before the dog opens its mouth to chomp on the flapping toy.
-Don’t you think a flopping fish on the end of your line with that sharp, barbed hook or lure in it’s mouth looks a lot like a great toy to grab and chomp on?
+Don’t you think a flopping fish on the end of your line with that sharp, barbed hook or lure in its mouth looks like a great toy to grab and chomp on?

 Non-Sporting Dogs and Fish